maiaburaad/fastify-log-api/README.md

 # Engineering Takeaways

-### Measure first
+### Measure First

 A theoretically faster approach can still be slower in the real request path.

 The `COPY` experiment was the clearest example.

-### Optimize database work
+### Optimize Database Work

-The major improvements targeted round trips, hot-row contention, aggregation work, and bounded maintenance rather than micro-optimizing TypeScript.
+The major improvements targeted database round trips, hot-row contention, aggregation work, and bounded maintenance rather than micro-optimizing TypeScript.

-### Preserve semantics
+### Preserve Semantics

-Correctness remained 15/15 while the architecture changed.
+Correctness remained **15/15** while the architecture changed.

 Pagination stability, aggregate correctness, durable acknowledgement, and retention consistency were not traded away for speed.

-### Keep failed experiments
+### Keep Failed Experiments

-Separate branches made it possible to test async rollups, rollup deltas, BRIN-related changes, pool changes, and post-94 experiments without endangering the stable branch.
+Separate branches made it possible to test async rollups, rollup deltas, `COPY`, pool changes, and post-94 experiments without endangering the stable implementation.

-### Interpret benchmarks with context
+### Interpret Benchmarks With Context

 Machine speed and generator limitations materially changed local scores.

 A benchmark number without its environment is incomplete.

-### Reproduce the result
+### Reproduce the Result

-The final stack was started from a fresh database and benchmarked again on Ubuntu/WSL2, producing a result close to the archived Windows report.
+The final stack was started from a fresh database and benchmarked again on Ubuntu/WSL2, producing **94.5 / 100**, **14,999 logs/s**, **0.0% errors**, and full correctness.

 ---